FeepingCreature/fmake/README.md

 as functions to be called - the `task` helper is solely meant for commandline use.

 To process tasks and their associated command line arguments, call `fmake();` at the end of your `build.js`.
+If a parameter is passed to `fmake()`, it is used as the default task to run when no tasks are specified.

 Note that tasks are entirely optional.
 Nothing stops you from calling build rules directly.